johnfburkhart/brain-tumor-classification-segmentation/README.md

 * Perform horizontal flip and rotation with $50$% probability
 * Apply Gaussian blur with kernel size of $3$

-We apply only the resizing to the test images.
+Of these transformations, we apply only the resizing to the test images.

 ## Modeling

 For our binary classification, we approach the task using two models.
 First, we use a basic CNN with few parameters to see if we can train a model from scratch to achieve above baseline test accuracy.
-We then see how a pretrained model, VGG19 in our case, is able to outperform this basic model.
+We then see how well a pretrained model, VGG19 in our case, is able to outperform this basic model.
 For each model, we use a cross entropy loss function with Adam optimization.
 Here is a table outlining the model architecture and parameters of our first model:

 <table>
     <tr>